jonathanbratt/RBERT/README.md

 See the “Introduction to RBERT” vignette included with the package for more specific examples.

+## Running Tests

+The first time you run the test suite, the 388.8MB bert\_base\_uncased.zip file will download in your `tests/testthat/test_checkpoints` directory.
+Subsequent test runs will use that download.
+This was our best compromise to allow for relatively rapid testing without bloating the repository.

 ## Disclaimer

 This is not an officially supported Macmillan Learning product.